jfigueroa6/ArrayCreator/README.md

-# ArrayCreator
+# CS599-Project
-Pulls the Feature files into an ndarray
+Performs Logistical Regression on the features CSV